netshade/yetifactory-clj/README.md

 from a database, render it into a [laser][2] template, and serve via a Netty handler.

+TODOs littered throughout the app.
+Also here: Heroku support.

 ## Usage
     lein deps
     lein run